Redocly/developer-portal-starter/developer-portal/fast-login-bigcommerce.md

-# Fast Login for BigCommerce
+# Fast Login for BigCommerce Installation Guide
 Ready to get Fast?
 Here’s how to quickly install Fast Login for your BigCommerce store.
 It’s easy, with no custom integration required.

 [Installing Fast Login on a different platform?](/developer-portal/fast-login-install)